ipspace/netlab/docs/netlab/up.md

 **netlab up** is a high-level command that uses other **netlab** commands to:

-* Create virtualization provider configuration files;
+* Create virtualization provider configuration files and transformed topology snapshot;
 * Create network automation configuration files;
 * Check the virtualization provider installation;
 * Start the virtual lab;